Site icon Our Breathing Planet

 Eastern Tiger Swallowtail Distribution, Habitat, and Ecology

-Even there, though, its range remains limited.
+Even there, though, its territory remains relatively limited in nature.
 It only lives within the boundaries of the United States.
-As its name indicates, it further lives only in the eastern part of the country.
+As its name indicates, it also lives only in the most eastern part of the country.
 That range extends south from Vermont to Florida, and west to Texas and the plains.

-This lovely Arthropod evolved as comparatively adaptible in terms of habitat requirements.
-Within its range, it makes its home anywhere deciduous forests appear.
-This includes such locations as fields, woodlands, creeks, rivers, roadsides, and gardens.
+This lovely Arthropod evolved as comparatively adaptible in terms of its main habitat requirements.
+Within its endemic range, the insect makes its home anywhere deciduous forests appear.
+This includes such highly varied locations as fields, woodlands, creeks, rivers, roadsides, and gardens.

-Yet this fabulous creation of evolution doesn’t stop there in its habitation practices.
+Yet, this fabulous creation of invertebrate evolution doesn’t simply stop there in its habitation practices.
 That’s because it does not hesitate to venture into regions of densely concentrated human populations.
 Due to this, it’s a common sight in city parks, private yards and gardens, as well.

-The Eastern Tiger Swallowtail evolved as diurnal in its behavioral patterns.
+The breathtaking Eastern Tiger Swallowtail evolved as principally diurnal in its behavioral patterns.
 Most adults live largely solitary lives.
-Individuals generally fly above the tree canopy, unless descending to feed.
+Individuals also generally fly above the tree canopy, unless descending to feed.
 Males also seek females by patrolling concentrations of potential food plants.

-The adults also use a wide range of food sources.
+The adults of the species also make use of a wide range of food sources.
 Intriguingly, though, they show a strong preference for the nectar from flowers that are either pink or red in color.
-Daisies and various legumes are popular choices, though they do not actively seem to discriminate.
+Daisies and various legumes represent popular choices, though they do not actively seem to discriminate.

 Species Sharing Its Range

-Check out our other articles on Africa’s Many Geological Masterpieces, Southern Darwin’s Frog, Kings Canyon, Nepenthes pervillei, Common Bottlenose Dolphin
+Check out our other articles on Africa’s Many Geological Masterpieces, Southern Darwin’s Frog, Kings Canyon, Nepenthes pervillei, Common Bottlenose Dolphin, California red-sided garter snake

 Exit mobile version